GithuBarry/DocIE-Probing/Model/Dygie/dygiepp/README.md

 To have a fair comparison with other models, we use dygie in two steps:

 1. Label triggers
-2. Given a text (with a trigger surrounded by `[SEP]`), predict its rolefillers, assuming all predicted mentions are of different entities.
+2. Given a text (with a trigger surrounded by `TBD` [FIXME]), predict its rolefillers, assuming all predicted mentions are of different entities.

 ### Tokenizer used by dygie when using BERT: